Quickly create your Montana Health Care Directive and Living Will

 - The next closest relative

-Yes, a health care directive and living will from another state may be valid under Montana law.
-However, the out-of-state document must comply with the laws of that state and it must be substantially similar to Montana’s sample living will.
+Yes, a health care directive from another state may be valid under Montana law.
+However, the out-of-state document must comply with the laws of that state and it must be substantially similar to Montana’s sample health care directive.

 If you have just moved to Montana from another state, you should consider reviewing your estate plan, including your advance directives.
-Although your out-of-state advance directives might be valid in Montana, it’s a good idea to create a new living will that is tailored to Montana law.
-Through FindLaw, you can create a customized living will that complies with Montana’s laws for only $35.
+Although your out-of-state advance directives might be valid in Montana, it’s a good idea to create a new health care directive that is tailored to Montana law.

 Your advance directives do not go into effect simply because you endure a medical emergency or check into the hospital.
-An advance directive like a living will only becomes operative in a serious medical situation that meets all of the following conditions:
+An advance directive like a health care directive only becomes operative in a serious medical situation that meets all of the following conditions:

 - The attending physician or advanced practice nurse knows about the advance directives;